 |

-In the next exercise you will modify the Minnow class to prevent
+In the next exercise you will modify the Minnow

 minnows from moving backward or turning completely around in one step.